ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-au.md

 To delete your 1-click module, you must first identify its database with **certainty**.
 Go to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com.au/&ovhSubsidiary=au) and click on `Web Cloud`{.action}, `Hosting plans`{.action}, on the concerned hosting plan then on the `Databases`{.action} tab.

-If you have only one database in this part of your control panel and you do not have a [Private SQL](https://www.ovhcloud.com/en-au/web-hosting/options/private-sql/) offer, you can consider this to be your website's database.
+If you have only one database in this part of your control panel and you do not have a [Private SQL](https://www.ovhcloud.com/en-au/web-hosting/options/private-sql/) offer, you can consider this database to be the one of your website.

 Otherwise, go to the `Multisite`{.action} tab.
 Note the `Root folder` name: this is the directory where the files that make up your 1-click module are located on the FTP server.

-Then log on to the [FTP space](https://docs.ovh.com/gb/en/hosting/log-in-to-storage-ftp-web-hosting/) of your hosting plan.
+Then log on to the [FTP space](https://docs.ovh.com/au/en/hosting/log-in-to-storage-ftp-web-hosting/) of your hosting plan.
 Open the `Root folder` found earlier in the `Multisite`{.action} tab and browse to the configuration file for your module:

 - WORDPRESS: **"wp-config.php"** (the database name appears as **"DB_NAME"**).
 - JOOMLA: **"configuration.php"** (the database name appears under **"public $db"**).